AndyB-WHG/westhoughton-boxing-club/README.md

 Boxing gloves photo by Prateek Katyal on Unsplash.com.

 gym.html:
-Gym photo by Wade Austin Ellis on Unsplash.com.
+Gym hero image by Wade Austin Ellis on Unsplash.com.
 Dumbells photo by Danielle Cerullo on Unsplash.com.
+Pads session photo by cottonbro from Pexels.com.
+Punch bag photo by Milo Bunnik on Unsplash.com.
+Sparring photo by cottonbro from Pexels.com.
+Skipping photo by cottonbro from Pexels.
+Endurance photo by Sven Mieke on Unsplash.

 The images listed above were optimized and compressed on the free to use TinyJPG website (https://tinyjpg.com/).
 Exo and Play fonts were imported from the free Google Fonts website (https://fonts.google.com/).